Double feature

 A poster advertising American International Pictures' double feature of Die, Monster, Die! and Planet of the Vampires.

-The double feature is a motion picture industry phenomenon in which movie theaters would exhibit two films for the price of one, supplanting an earlier format in which the presentation of one feature film would be followed by various short subject reels.
+The double feature is a motion picture industry practice in which movie theaters would exhibit two films for the price of one, supplanting an earlier format in which the presentation of one feature film would be followed by various short subject reels.

 Operatic use

 Opera houses staged two operas together for the sake of providing long performance for the audience.
 This was related to one-act or two-act short operas that were otherwise commercially hard to stage alone.
 A prominent example is the double-bill of Pagliacci with Cavalleria rusticana first staged on 22 December 1893 by the Met (NYC).
 The two operas have since been frequently performed as a double bill, a pairing referred to in the operatic world colloquially as "Cav and Pag".

 Origin and format

 The double feature originated in the later 1930s.
 Though the dominant presentation model, consisting of all or some of the following, continued well into the 1940s: